Free vs Paid PDF Editors 2026: A Complete Feature and Cost Comparison After Testing 15 Tools

 Can I use free PDF tools for legally binding e-signatures?

 Basic visual e-signatures (drawing or typing your name) are legally enforceable under ESIGN, UETA, and eIDAS in most jurisdictions for standard contracts.
 These are available free.
-However, certified e-signatures with cryptographic certificates, identity verification, and audit trails required for court filings, regulated industries, or high-value contracts require paid platforms like Adobe Sign or DocuSign.
+However, certified e-signatures with cryptographic certificates, identity verification, and audit trails required for court filings or regulated industries require paid platforms like Adobe Sign or DocuSign.

 What is the total cost difference between LazyPDF and Adobe Acrobat for a 10-person team?